dar5hak/dar5hak.github.io/content/digital-garden/manga-and-friends.md

 - **_Fullmetal Alchemist_**
 The manga, but I’ve been told the _Brotherhood_ anime is awesome.
 - **_Grand Blue_**
-Hilarious.
+The manga is hilarious, but the anime fails to capture the comic timing the same way.
 - **_Hyouka_**
 Not everyone likes this, because it never gets exciting, but that’s precisely what I appreciate: this is something you can watch to chill after all the action-packed shōnen.
+- **_Jujutsu Kaisen_**
 - **_Kimi no Na wa_**
 - **_Naruto_**
 - **_One-Punch Man_**
 - **_Pokémon_**
 Till some point in Unova.
+- **_Pokémon Horizons_**
+A bit slow, but I like this format better, where the overarching story is given more importance than episodic stories.
 - **_Pokémon Adventures_**
 Till the FireRed/LeafGreen arc.
 Green is BAE. 💚
 - **_Shingeki no Kyojin_**
 Till the Marley arc.
 - **_Shokugeki no Soma_**
-Two seasons; will resume some day.
+Two seasons.
 - **_Spy × Family_**
 The manga is slightly less child-friendly than the anime, but besides being an enjoyable action comedy, I also appreciate how it shines light on topics like political psychology and parenting.
+Also, Anya’s expressions! 🤌

 ## Webtoons